 Financial Aid recipients must reapply for aid every academic year.

 NOTE: This policy is subject to change by the North Carolina Community College System.

 Official Withdraw from the College

 Students receiving federal aid who withdraw from school before the 60% of the semester, may owe a portion of the aid already received for the semester.
 This is determined by the financial aid office and prorated according to the federal guidelines.
 Students will be notified in writing as to the repayment amount.
-If a student fails to make the repayment, the student’s account will be referred to the U.S. Department of Education for collection.
-This must be repaid before any additional federal aid can be awarded at any college.
+This must be repaid before enrolling for a subsequent semester.